 Actual costs less private element deduction

 This method is a little complicated, but more tax effective.
 Under this method, interest costs for vehicles bought on lease can be included.
 The purchase price of the vehicle is treated under “Capital Allowance”.
 Van bought will be eligible for an annual investment allowance (AIA), whereas, car won’t be eligible for an AIA.
 The main element when using this method is, computing the percentage of the vehicle that should be prohibited because of private use.
+These computation methods are only pertinent for self-employed.
+The rules are different if operating through a limited company.

 If an individual is paid a salary through Pay-as-you-earn